WANS170651/Zhil/README.md

 3. **Use the interface**
    - **Single URL Processing**: Enter URL and click process with real-time status
    - **Batch Processing**: Enter multiple URLs (one per line) with progress tracking
-   - **Processing Results**: View history with status indicators and Notion links
+   - **Processing Results**: View history with status indicators and database links
    - **System Settings**: Configure API keys and test connections
    - **System Status**: Monitor pipeline health and configuration